gamache/fuzzyurl.rb/README.md

 # FuzzyURL

-A Ruby Gem for non-strict URL parsing and URL fuzzy matching.
+A Ruby Gem for non-strict URL parsing, manipulation, and fuzzy matching.

 ## About FuzzyURL

-FuzzyURL provides two related functions: fuzzy matching of a URL to a URL mask that can contain wildcards, and non-strict parsing of URLs into their component pieces: protocol, username, password, hostname, port, path, query, and fragment.

 FuzzyURL provides two related functions: non-strict parsing of URLs or URL-like strings into their component pieces (protocol, username, password, hostname, port, path, query, and fragment), and fuzzy matching of URLs and URL patterns.

+## Usage

 FuzzyURL can work with URLs that look like the following: